 A non-refundable confirmation fee of $250 is required upon admission to the PMBA program.
 This fee will be applied to your first term’s tuition bill.
 To become eligible to register for classes, PMBA students must provide UofSC with immunization records, complete the citizenship verification process and accept or waive the optional health insurance offered by the university.

-The PMBA program team will host required on-boarding webinars weekly starting about a month before the term begins.
-Invitations to these sessions will be sent out through email and will go through some of the details of the New Student Checklist as well as answer questions from attendees.
+The PMBA program team will host required on-boarding webinars frequently starting about a month before the term begins.
+Invitations to these sessions will be sent out via email and will go through the details of the New Student Checklist.
 Visit the Information for New Students tab for more information.